ufko-org/wapp/README.md

 ## Why not zipfs

-zipfs problem is explained [here in discussion](https://github.com/ufko-org/wapp/discussions/6)
+My opinion on zipfs is explained [here in discussion](https://github.com/ufko-org/wapp/discussions/6)

 ## Installation and running